For U.S. Citizens and Permanent Residents of the U.S.

 - Official transcripts from all universities/colleges attended.
 (All foreign transcripts must be evaluated by an approved evaluating service.)

 - Two Recommendation Forms and Letters, one of which must be, preferably, from a current employer or supervisor.
 The Recommendations are completed online.
 At the time of application you will need to provide your two Recommender's names and e-mail addresses.

 - Interviews.
 Applicants may be required to participate in an interview as part of the admission process.
 If required, candidates will be contacted by the program director to schedule an appointment.

-Applicants to the College of Arts & Sciences, School of Engineering, School of Nursing and Graduate School of Education & Allied Professions should send original supporting application materials that cannot be uploaded into the online application (e.g., original college transcripts, test scores/waivers, etc.) to:
+Applicants to the College of Arts & Sciences, School of Engineering, School of Nursing and Graduate School of Education & Allied Professions should upload all supporting materials into the online application and have all official college transcripts mailed directly to: